quartercastle/semver/README.md

 ### Problems with maintaining semver today
 TODO: describe why semver can be hard to maintain today.
-- Hard to maintain if a project has many contributers or high commit frequency
+- Hard to maintain if a project has many contributors or high commit frequency
 - Process is often manuel, relying on reviewers or structured commit messages

 ### How can we improve